 - Provided housing services and resources for over 880 individuals.

-These members provide direct services or help build capacity for agencies serving low income populations.
-Many of our members support education programs that ensure students are reading and writing proficiently by third grade, have the supports to stay engaged in school, and are ready for college and a career.
-Still others provide food assistance, nutrition education, and community gardening education.
-Our members also connect low income youth with employment opportunities, promote financial literacy, and ensure vulnerable populations have access to safe and affordable housing.
+These members provide direct services or help build capacity for agencies serving low-income populations.
+Many of our members leverage their service-learning opportunities to support education programs that ensure students are reading and writing proficiently by third grade, have the supports to stay engaged in school, and are ready for college and a career.
+Still, others provide food assistance, nutrition education, and community gardening education.
+Our members also connect low-income youth with employment options, promote financial literacy, and ensure vulnerable populations have access to safe and affordable housing.